Safety Must Precede the Deployment of Open-Ended AI: What is Open-Endedness?

-\section{What is Open-Endedness}
+\section{What is Open-Endedness?}

-Defining Open-Endedness remains an ongoing challenge, as no single definition fully captures its scope~\cite{stanley2016role, stanley2017open, stanley2015greatness, lehman2011abandoning}.
-One definition frames OE as generating artifacts that are novel, and learnable for an external observer~\cite{hughes2024open}.
+There have been multiple definitions for Open-Endedness~\citep{stanley2016role, stanley2017open, stanley2015greatness, lehman2011abandoning}.
+One definition frames OE as generating artifacts that are novel and learnable for an external observer~\citep{hughes2024open}.
 This definition introduces subjectivity, as novelty can be evaluated differently depending on the observer, and excludes systems generating unintelligible artifacts (e.g., TV noise).
-Another view models OE systems via evolutionary principles, prioritizing diversity and incremental complexity in behaviors or solutions~\cite{packard2019overview}.
+Another view models OE systems via evolutionary principles, prioritizing diversity and incremental complexity in behaviors or solutions~\citep{packard2019overview}.
 Such systems autonomously create and solve problems without direct human intervention, mimicking the processes of biological evolution.
-Another perspective views OE as a search problem characterized by continuous exploration across a vast and evolving state space, generating diverse and increasingly complex solutions without explicit end goals~\cite{sigaud2023definition}.
-We adopt the definition by \citet{hughes2024open}, which frames OE as generating novel and learnable artifacts to an external observer.
+Another perspective views OE as a search problem characterized by continuous exploration across a vast and evolving state space, generating diverse and increasingly complex solutions without explicit end goals~\citep{sigaud2023definition}.
+We adopt the definition by Hughes et al.~\citep{hughes2024open}, which frames OE as generating novel and learnable artifacts to an external observer.
 This is particularly suited for ML contexts and facilitates a structured approach to identifying risks w.r.t. the observer incurred by the evolving nature.